mariadb-corporation/dev-example-flights/README.md

     </kbd>
 </p>

-To get started using MariaDB locally you can choose one of the following options:
+To get started using MariaDB locally you can:

 * [Download and install MariaDB (Community or Enterprise) directly from mariadb.com](https://mariadb.com/downloads)